1. Home

 Dr. Valerie Young was one of the first to pick up on what Clance and Imes had identified.
 While still studying at the University of Massachusetts in 1982, Young realized that what they said applied to her – and set out on a lifelong career of researching, writing, and educating about the phenomenon.
 Young discovered that "impostors don’t all experience failure-related shame the same way" because "they don’t all define competence the same way."

 She identified five types into which IS-sufferers tended to fit.
 The "Natural Genius', for example, values the "how" and "when" of accomplishments: they define competence as the ease and speed at which tasks are achieved.
 When a project seems to take too long, they feel like a phony for being in a position to take on the work in the first place.
-In fact, they probably got where they are for good reasons – but would benefit by identifying the specific skills that make up the task in question, and recognizing that some of these skills need to be learned and improved over time.
+In fact, they probably got where they are for good reasons – but would benefit by identifying the specific professional skills that make up the task in question, and recognizing that some of these skills need to be learned and improved over time.

 A tool for conquering imposter syndrome

-At resume.io, we believe that it’s important for everybody to acknowledge that they might suffer from impostor syndrome.
+At Resume.io, we believe that it’s important for everybody to acknowledge that they might suffer from impostor syndrome.
 By its nature, it can be easy to dismiss IS as a cause of low self-esteem – because if you have low self-esteem, you believe that you’re truly an imposter and not that you have the syndrome.
 And crucially, as Dr. Young asserts, the journey to recovery requires self-knowledge because "you can’t share your way out of impostor syndrome."

 Our new infographic provides a flowchart to help you identify which type of imposter syndrome you have, and the best steps to overcome your particular category.
 We’ve gathered academic research from leading journals and from the writings of Drs.
 Clance, Imes, and Young, to create a snapshot of the syndrome today and advice on how to get past it and back to the real, excellent ‘you.’